Table of Contents

 Additionally, the design of the pulling actuation system should also be considered and its movement requirements allowed for when deciding upon the size of the bolster.

-In order to do this，the mould designer must have a knowledge of the various designs of actuation systems available and make a choice of which one is best suited to the required application.
+To do this, the mould designer must know about the various designs of actuation systems available and make a choice of which one is best suited to the required application.

 Core pulling actuation methods

 Cam pin actuation is one of the most commonly encountered core pulling methods, being easy to install and relatively cheap to obtain as a set of standard mould components.
 The cam pin assembly (Figure 12.2) consists of four basic component parts: